The Foundations Chorus

 A Choral Training Program of the Chorus of Westerly for Adults

-In February of 2020, the Chorus of Westerly will launch a second choral ensemble for adults, the Foundations Chorus.
+In February of 2020, the Chorus of Westerly launched a second choral ensemble for adults, the Foundations Chorus.
 The Foundations Chorus is open to absolutely anyone to participate in regardless of your ability to sing, your background in music or your musical training.
 This is open to all and WE WANT YOU TO JOIN!

-2 - The Foundations Chorus and its members are officially part of the Chorus of Westerly organization.
-You will be a singing "member" of the Chorus family, but you will specifically a member of the Foundations program and not our main symphonic performance chorus (the regular existing auditioned ensemble - and you can audition for that program if you wish, call 401.596.8663 for more details).
+The Foundations Chorus is a non-auditioned ensemble open to anyone regardless of musical background, training, or ability.
+Anyone can be a member.
+The Foundations Chorus and its members are officially part of the Chorus of Westerly organization.
+You will be a singing "member" of the Chorus family, but you will be a member of the Foundations program specifically and not our main symphonic performance chorus (the auditioned ensemble - and you can audition for that program if you wish, call 401.596.8663 for more details).

-First, the main chorus requires adults to pass a musical audition.
-The main chorus will sing all the regular ticketed performances and Pops concerts of the Chorus of Westerly's season as normal.
-There is a certain commitment, ability, and demands associated with that ensemble that are a bit more demanding musically and in terms of time.
-Children and teens will continue to be a part of that ensemble arm of the Chorus.
-The Foundations Chorus will not require an audition and its purposes are different from the main chorus.
-First, the Foundations Chorus will serve as an outlet for all those who wish to make quality music with a community of singers.
-Secondly, it will provide a rehearsal pace that will give singers of varying abilities the time to learn repertoire and grow as musicians.
-And, finally, it will serve as a musical training choir of sorts for adult singers, giving those who might not have a deep singing or musical background the fundamental musicianship tools to become confident and independent musicians.
-The ensemble will not perform as part of the Chorus of Westerly’s main performances or as part of the regular concert season, but instead will have their own informal concert at the end of each semester.
+How is this different from the symphonic chorus?First, the symphonic chorus requires adults to pass a musical audition.
+The symphonic chorus sings all the regular ticketed performances and Pops concerts of the Chorus of Westerly's season.
+There is a certain level of commitment and ability associated with the symphonic ensemble that are more demanding musically and in terms of time.
+Children and teens are part of that ensemble of the Chorus.
+The Foundations Chorus does not require an audition and its purposes are different from the main chorus.
+First, the Foundations Chorus serves as an outlet for all those who wish to make quality music with a community of singers.
+Secondly, it provides a rehearsal pace that gives singers of varying abilities the time to learn repertoire and grow as musicians.
+And, finally, it serves as a musical training choir of sorts for adult singers, giving those who might not have a deep musical background the fundamental musicianship tools to become confident and independent musicians.
+The ensemble does not perform as part of the Chorus of Westerly’s main performances or as part of the regular concert season, but instead has their own informal concerts throughout the season.

-8 - Who is going to be directing the Foundations Chorus?
+Who directs the Foundations Chorus?

 Ms. Aaron comes to the Chorus of Westerly with a solid background in vocal training, music education, choral singing, and conducting.
 Additionally, she has extensive experience working with youth and adult singers, professionals and volunteers, in many different types of choirs.
 During her professional tenure, Ms. Aaron has worked extensively with many Early Music and Baroque ensembles including Catacoustic Consort, Eudaimonia, Pomerium, and the American Baroque Orchestra.
 She has also shared the stage with many important conductors including Masaaki Suzuki, Simon Carrington, Helmut Rilling, and recently worked with Ian Watson and the Arcadia Players.
 Beyond her performance background, Ms. Aaron is true scholar and student of music.
 She holds degrees from the Peabody Conservatory of Music at Johns Hopkins, the Jacob School of Music at Indiana University, and the Institute of Sacred Music at Yale.
 Her professional conducting work as taken to her to churches and institutions across New England where she has had extensive experience teaching children and adult amateurs how to sing and read music, both in sacred and secular traditions.

 Andrew Howell - firstname.lastname@example.org

 Kathryn Aaron - email@example.com

 Genvieve Spitale - firstname.lastname@example.org

-You can also call and speak with Genvieve on weekdays during business hours - 401.596.8663.
+You can also call the office on weekdays during business hours - 401.596.8663.